duydo/duydo.github.io/content/post/effective_jpa.md

 How to persist an enumeration effectively?
 Here is my experience.

 I will use Wordpress for example.
-We all know that every post in wordpress blog system has a status with possible values: draft, pending-review, published...
+We all know that every post in Wordpress blog system has a status with possible values: draft, pending-review, published...

 <!--more-->

 There are some ways to model the post entity.
-We can save status as an integer value in database: draft -> 0, pending-review -> 1, published -> 2
+We can save status as an integer value in database: `draft -> 0`, `pending-review -> 1`, `published -> 2`

 ### Version 1